nmshd/documentation/_includes/scenarios/integrate/create-attribute-for-peer.md

 | `metadata`              | `<custom metadata sent together with RequestItem>`                                                                                                                                                                                             |
 | `attribute`             | [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) or [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) that the Sender wants to create for the Recipient |

 It is possible to request the creation of an [IdentityAttribute]({% link _docs_integrate/data-model-overview.md %}#identityattribute) or a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute), which must be inserted into the `attribute` property of the [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem).
 Depending on whether an IdentityAttribute or a RelationshipAttribute is to be created for the Recipient, the Sender has a different number of input options when defining the prospective `owner` of the Attribute.
-More details on the various input options when creating a [Request for creating an Attribute]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) and the corresponding application scenarios can be found in the description of the [Combinations and usage scenarios]({% link _docs_integrate/requests-and-requestitems.md %}#createattributerequestitem-combinationsandusagescenarios) of the CreateAttributeRequestItem.
+More details on the various input options when creating a [Request for creating Attributes]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) and the corresponding application scenarios can be found in the description of the [Combinations and usage scenarios]({% link _docs_integrate/requests-and-requestitems.md %}#createattributerequestitem-combinationsandusagescenarios) of the CreateAttributeRequestItem.

 Please note that not all of the properties listed here have to be specified when creating a Request for creating Attributes.
 Some of the properties are optional and can therefore be omitted.
 Only values for the `items` property of the [Request]({% link _docs_integrate/create-attribute-for-peer.md %}#request-for-creating-attributes) itself and for the properties `@type`, `mustBeAccepted` and `attribute` of the [CreateAttributeRequestItem]({% link _docs_integrate/create-attribute-for-peer.md %}#description-of-createattributerequestitem) must be specified.
 {: .notice--info}